Aadhavan (anchor)

 Adhavan Umavathy Kesavamurthi, known professionally as Aadhavan, is an Indian mimicry artist and actor known for his work in Tamil television and films.
 He has been working as an RJ (Radio Jockey) and VJ (Video Jockey), in Tamil Nadu.
 He has made appearances in television comedy shows including Konjam Nadinga Boss, Super Challenge, Comedy Junction, Savaale Samaali, Galatta Rani, Lollu Pa, and Maanga Idiots.

-Early life

-Aadhavan was born in Thanjavur, Tamil Nadu.
-He did his schooling in Thanjavur, Madurai, Udumalaipettai and Chennai as his father, S Kesavamurthi, who was working as an officer in a bank, was being posted in these places.
-In 2001, he completed his BE (Electrical and Electronics) in SRM Institute of Science and Technology, Kattankulathur.
-His use of mimicry was inspired by his mother, Dr P Umavathy, who was working as a doctor and narrated the way her colleagues spoke at work.

 Career

 Radio jockey

 After completing his higher studies in Electrical and Electronics, Aadhavan worked in the banking, and information technology (IT) sectors.
 A turning point in his professional career came, when Sujith Kumar, HR Head of Infosys and, Founder of Maatram Foundation, invited Aadhavan to perform mimicry during a cultural program at Infosys, Chennai.
 Shiva, who was working in Radio Mirchi, was the chief guest of that cultural function, where Aadhavan performed mimicry with variety of voices.
 Impressed by his performance, Shiva invited Aadhavan to join Radio Mirchi as RJ (Radio Jockey).
 In 2007, Aadhavan, then, started a new career at Radio Mirchi as RJ, and also hosted a show Kollyudans, where instant updates, interviews, special shows, and information about newly released movies were given to listeners.

-For Radio Mirchi, Aadhavan interviewed number of celebrities.